23andMe: Technology

-Uninterpreted raw genetic data may be downloaded by customers.
-This provides customers with the ability to choose one of the 23 chromosomes, as well as mitochondrial DNA, and see which base is located in certain positions in genes, and see how these compare to other common variants.
-Customers who bought tests with an ancestry-related component have online access to genealogical DNA test results and tools, including a relative-matching database.
-Customers can also view their mitochondrial haplogroup (maternal) and, if they are male or a relative shared a patriline that has also been tested, Y chromosome haplogroup (paternal).
-US customers who bought tests with a health-related component and received health-related results before November 22, 2013, have online access to an assessment of inherited traits and genetic disorder risks.
-Health-related results for US customers who purchased the test from November 22, 2013, were suspended until late 2015 while undergoing an FDA regulatory review.
-Customers who bought tests from 23andMe's Canadian and UK locations have access to some, but not all, health-related results.
+Customers can download their uninterpreted raw genetic data and view results by chromosome, including mitochondrial DNA, to compare their variants with common population frequencies.
+Ancestry customers have access to genealogical DNA test tools, including a relative-matching database, and can view their mitochondrial haplogroup (maternal lineage) and, if male or if a patrilineal relative has been tested, their Y chromosome haplogroup (paternal lineage).
+US customers who received health-related results before November 22, 2013, retain online access to assessments of inherited traits and genetic disorder risks.
+Health-related results for US customers who purchased the test from November 22, 2013, were suspended until late 2015 while undergoing FDA regulatory review.
+Customers in Canada and the United Kingdom have access to some, but not all, health-related results.